Jinhu-Wang/TreeSeparation/README.md

 ## Support & Contact

-Should you have any questions, comments, or suggestions, please contact:
+Should you have any questions, comments, suggestions or BUGs, please contact:

 jinhu.wang@hotmail.com  or  r.c.lindenbergh@tudelft.nl.